 NGUSA received charges from National Grid Commercial Holdings Limited (an affiliated company in the U.K.) for certain corporate and administrative services provided by the corporate functions of National Grid plc to its U.S. subsidiaries.
-These charges, which are recorded on the books of NGUSA, have not been reflected on these financial statements.
-Were these amounts allocated to the Company, the estimated effect on net income would be \$5.1 million before taxes, and \$3.3 million after taxes, for each of the years ended March 31, 2014 and 2013.
+These charges, which are recorded on the books of NGUSA, have not been reflected in these financial statements.
+The estimated effect on net income would be \$4.7 million before taxes and \$3.1 million after taxes, for the year ended March 31, 2015, and \$5.1 million before taxes and \$3.3 million after taxes, for each of the years ended March 31, 2014, and 2013, if these amounts allocated to the Company.